kiitdev/kiit-site/docs/foundations/kiit-result.md

     }
 ```

-`flatMap` chains a second `Result`-returning step onto the first — `fetch`'s `Failure` (a missing user) short-circuits past `authorize`'s own check entirely, so the `Restricted.UNAUTHORIZED` branch is only ever reached once a user was actually found.
+`flatMap` chains a second `Result`-returning step onto the first. `fetch`'s `Failure` (a missing user) short-circuits past `authorize`'s own check entirely, so the `Restricted.UNAUTHORIZED` branch is only reached once a user was actually found.

 <Spacer />